Jf-JIN/Pyinstaller-GUI/README.md

      Choose between `pyinstaller.exe` or `python.exe` to run commands.

    * *Environment Settings*:
      * Configure the environment under `Settings -> Environment`.
-By default, the built-in PyInstaller is used.
 The program detects Conda and system-installed Python versions.
+Other environments can be specified manually via path selection.
      * You can also use `Env. setting` to turn to the setting page
-     * If PyInstaller is not installed, the built-in version will be used by default.
-Other environments can be specified manually via path selection.
      * The currently used environment is displayed on both the Home and Settings pages
      * Double-clicking the **"PyInstaller not installed"** will install PyInstaller.
 If it is already installed, this action will update it.
    * *Style Settings*: